CtrlK

 Trigger Term Quality

-Includes natural trigger phrases users would say: 'add caching', 'optimize API performance', 'implement cache layer', plus technology names like Redis, Memcached, and CDN.
-These cover common variations of how users would request this functionality.
+Includes natural trigger phrases users would say: 'add caching', 'optimize API performance', 'implement cache layer', plus technology names like Redis, Memcached, and CDN that users would naturally mention.
+Good coverage of common variations.

 3 / 3